Drug and Alcohol in the Community

-Half of Americans are concerned about increased substance use in their community due to the economic impact of Coronavirus, survey reveals.
+Half of Americans are concerned about increased substance use in their communities due to the economic impact of Coronavirus, a survey reveals.

-DrugAbuse.com, provider of drug and alcohol treatment resources and programs, conducted a survey of 3,000 Americans (aged 18+) to ascertain how many are concerned by the secondary impacts of the current economic crisis, particularly, substance use in their community.
-It was found that overall, nearly half (47%) of Americans say they are concerned the economic downturn caused by the Coronavirus will result in increased drug and alcohol use in their community.
+DrugAbuse.com, a provider of drug and alcohol treatment resources and programs, conducted a survey of 3,000 Americans (aged 18+) to ascertain how many are concerned by the secondary impacts of the current economic crisis—particularly substance use—in their communities.
+It was found that overall, nearly half (47%) of Americans say they are concerned that the economic downturn caused by the Coronavirus will result in increased drug and alcohol use in their community.

 Nearly 5.4 million people across the country lost their health coverage due to job loss, which makes these statistics even more worrying.
-In addition to unemployment, the pandemic is causing some to feel more isolated and exacerbating their anxiety and depression—all of which are components that lead to a relapse or hasten an existing addiction to a catastrophic level.
-As a result of the financial dilemma caused by the pandemic, one survey found that 48% of respondents believe more money should be allocated to substance use, treatment and prevention This highlights just how concerned Americans are about people’s ability to cope in these challenging times, as many turn to alcohol and/or substances during distress of this magnitude.
+In addition to unemployment, the pandemic is causing some to feel more isolated and exacerbating their anxiety and depression—all of which are components that lead to relapse or can hasten an existing addiction to a catastrophic level.
+As a result of the financial dilemma caused by the pandemic, one survey found that 48% of respondents believe more money should be allocated to substance use, treatment, and prevention.
+This highlights just how concerned Americans are about people’s ability to cope in these challenging times as many turn to alcohol and/or substances during distress of this magnitude.

-Additionally, the survey revealed 1 in 4 Americans (25%) say they have noticed their neighbors drinking more alcohol since lockdown began.
-With social interaction hampered during the pandemic, some people are engaging in habits they would not do under typical circumstances, such as drinking during the day.
+Additionally, the survey revealed that 1 in 4 Americans (25%) say they have noticed their neighbors drinking more alcohol since lockdown began.
+With social interaction hampered during the pandemic, some people are engaging in habits they would not engage in under typical circumstances, such as drinking during the day.

-“Because people deal with stress, anxiety and worry in many different ways, check on friends and loved ones who have been significantly impacted by the fallout of the pandemic,” said Melitta Basa, clinical director at Greenhouse Treatment Center and spokesperson for DrugAbuse.com.
+“Because people deal with stress, anxiety, and worry in many different ways, check on friends and loved ones who have been significantly impacted by the fallout of the pandemic,” said Melitta Basa, clinical director at Greenhouse Treatment Center and spokesperson for DrugAbuse.com.
 “A massive amount of people are enduring an uncomfortable level of uncertainty and instability due to financial and/or employment circumstances, and this situation may be too much to bear.
 Make an effort to maintain communication with those who may need it most.
-If you suspect that someone is developing an unhealthy relationship to alcohol, you can direct them to a number of online treatment and support services, virtual meetings and hotlines that may help them.”
+If you suspect that someone is developing an unhealthy relationship to alcohol, you can direct them to a number of online treatment and support services, virtual meetings, and drug and alcohol abuse hotlines that may help them.”